·StorageOwnerAdvisor Team

 Premium vs. Coverage

-The cheapest premium isn’t always the best value.
-Compare policies based on:
+The cheapest premium isn't always the best deal.
+Compare policies on:

-• Deductibles: A lower premium with a $10,000 deductible may cost you more in a claim than a slightly higher premium with a $2,500 deductible.
+• Deductibles: A lower premium with a $10,000 deductible can cost you a lot more on a real claim than a slightly higher premium with a $2,500 deductible.

-• Coverage limits: Make sure you’re comparing equivalent limits across providers.
+• Coverage limits: Make sure you're comparing the same limits across providers.

-• Exclusions: Read the exclusions carefully.
-A policy that looks comprehensive may carve out the exact scenarios most likely to affect your facility.
+• Exclusions: Read the exclusions section like your money is on the line, because it is.
+A policy that looks great on paper might carve out the exact scenarios most likely to hit your facility.

 Bundling and Discounts

-Many insurers offer discounts when you bundle multiple coverages (property, liability, business interruption) into a single package.
-Also ask about discounts for security features like cameras, gated access, and fire suppression systems.
+A lot of insurers cut your rate when you bundle property, liability, and business interruption into one package.
+Ask about discounts for security features too: cameras, gated access, fire suppression systems.

-Whether you’re shopping for a new policy or reviewing your current one, bring this list of questions to the conversation:
+Whether you're shopping for a new policy or reviewing what you have, bring this list to the meeting.
+The answers will tell you fast whether your coverage is solid or full of holes.

 • Is my building insured at full replacement cost based on current construction prices?